tomjoht/tomjoht.github.io/_smartphones/17-from-monkey-mind-to-calm-consciousness.md

 ---
-title: "From monkey mind to calm, ordered consciousness -- even outside of flow?
+title: "17.
+From monkey mind to calm, ordered consciousness -- even outside of flow?
 Wrestling with Csikszentmihalyi's assumptions about psychic entropy"
 permalink: /smartphones/from-monkey-mind-to-calm-consciousness.html
 categories:
 - technical-writing